 A smash burger is just that, smashed.
 Rather than making a burger patty, you start with a ball of ground beef, and, either using a cast-iron press or heavy-duty spatula, you smash the ball until it’s thin.
 The thinner burger cooks more quickly, is extremely juicy, and gets a bit of a caramelized edge.

 What’s the best way to make Bacon Cheddar Smash Burgers?

 Use a cast-iron skillet or flat griddle on your grill or make them on a flat-top grill like a Blackstone.
 I got a Blackstone for Christmas so I cooked the bacon, onions, and burgers at the same time.
 Learn how to cook bacon on a Blackstone griddle.

 I have used a skillet on my cooktop to make bacon and cheddar smash burgers too.
 For this recipe, I used my Blackstone, because I love it.
 I will say it’s very easy with a larger cooking space but it’s not impossible on a smaller flat grill pan or large cast-iron skillet.

 What can I put on a burger?

 A smash burger is just about like any other burger so top it with things you like.
 In addition to the grilled onions, bacon, and Cheddar cheese you can add:

 Tips and Tricks for Making Excellent Smash Burgers

-I’ve made these burgers a few times now and can share some tips and tricks.
+I’ve made these bacon and cheddar smash burgers a few times now and can share some tips and tricks.

 - Don’t worry about smashing the ground beef.
 You want it on the thin side but smash only once.
 Don’t continue to press on it with your spatula or burger press.
 That’s when it will get dry.